Logging and debugging rewriters¶

 OpenSearch users: Simply replace package name elasticsearch

-in rewriter configurations.
+with opensearch in rewriter configurations.

 As you probably recognise at this stage, the example shows the configuration for